Historical race concepts: Dar al-Islam

+The medieval Arab world used various terminology for people in reference to their skin colour with terms like al-bidan and al-abyad meaning "white people" and al-Sudan and Zanj meaning "black people".
+In general in the Arab world, the term "white" was used to refer to Arabs, Persians, Greeks, Turks, Slavs, and other peoples in the north.

+Different labels were used to categorise enslaved persons in Islamic society, with white slaves being referred to as mamlūk ("owned") and black slaves referred to as abd ("slave"); white eunuchs were referred to as jarādiyya ("locusts") and black eunuchs were referred to as ghurābiyya ("ravens").
+The Christian Arab intellectual Ibn Butlan of Baghdad wrote the first slave vade mecum, or handbook, in the 11th century, which recorded and described different ethnic and racial groups, dividing white slaves from black slaves and suggesting different tasks for each group based on their attributes.
+According to Bernard Lewis, white slaves could also conceivably become "generals, provincial governors, sovereigns and founders of dynasties", while such positions were rarely bestowed upon black slaves; likewise, emancipated white slaves were offered more opportunities for social advancement in Arab society than emancipated black slaves.

 Early modern period

 Scientists who were interested in natural history, including biological and geological scientists, were known as "naturalists".
 They would collect, examine, describe, and arrange data from their explorations into categories according to certain criteria.
 People who were particularly skilled at organizing specific sets of data in a logically and comprehensive fashion were known as classifiers and systematists.
 This process was a new trend in science that served to help answer fundamental questions by collecting and organizing materials for systematic study, also known as taxonomy.

 As the study of natural history grew, so did scientists' effort to classify human groups.
 Some zoologists and scientists wondered what made humans different from animals in the primate family.
 Furthermore, they contemplated whether homo sapiens should be classified as one species with multiple varieties or separate species.
 In the 16th and 17th century, scientists attempted to classify Homo sapiens based on a geographic arrangement of human populations based on skin color, others simply on geographic location, shape, stature, food habits, and other distinguishing characteristics.
 Occasionally the term "race" was used, but most of the early taxonomists used classificatory terms, such as "peoples", "nations", "types", "varieties", and "species".

 Italian philosopher Giordano Bruno (1548–1600) and French philosopher Jean Bodin (1530–1596), attempted a rudimentary geographic arrangement of known human populations based on skin color.
 Bodin's color classifications were purely descriptive, including neutral terms such as "duskish colour, like roasted quinze", "black", "chestnut", and "farish white".